The Excel Tbillprice function returns the price, per $100 face value, of a Treasury Bill.

 Note that, in the above example:

-Further examples of the Excel Tbillprice function are provided on the Microsoft Office website.
+For further examples of the Excel Tbillprice function, see the Microsoft Office website.

 If you get an error from the Tbillprice function, this is likely to be one of the following: